 For the first little while, they sold more drinks and souvenirs and created a summer fair like environment.
 They had cocktails in a light up cup, beers, popcorn, and lots of Robot Restaurant souvenirs.

-The show started with a roar, about 10 performers all started playing the drums together and it was a thundering beginning and I barely knew where to look.
-For the next 15 minutes, weird animals and other creatures came out in floats parade style and fought with other creatures.
+The show started with a roar!
+About 10 performers all started playing the drums together and it was a thundering beginning and I barely knew where to look.
+For the next 15 minutes, weird animals and other creatures came out in floats parade style battling other creatures.
 I was trying to figure out the plot but there really isn’t any.
-The show itself was interesting in the sense that there is an over amount of lights and sound and you are trying to figure out what you are watching.
+The show itself was interesting in the sense that there is an overwhelming amount of lights and sound.
 However the intermissions every 15 minutes selling drinks and souvenirs really breaks up the atmosphere and makes it feel more like a tourist trap than a once in a lifetime experience.

 I think how much you enjoy the show is based on your expectations!
 I was thinking that there would be high-tech robots or really skilled performers doing acrobatic dances like Cirque du Soleil.
 So I was a bit disappointed with the level of professionalism of the show.
 There’s still tons of people who think it’s an absolute must go and a totally unique experience.
 It’s very hard to sum up the show as it’s just meant to be an overload of all your senses!
 There’s crazy laser lights, loud cheers, and even some flames.

-If you are interested though there are at least three show times each day at 5:55pm, 7:50pm and 9:45pm, regular price of 8,000 Yen (~$80 USD).
+There are at least three show times each day at 5:55pm, 7:50pm and 9:45pm, regular price of 8,000 Yen (~$80 USD).
 Try and grab food before or after the show as the food in Shinjuku will be much better than at the show.
-We went to Raamemmanrai for ramen and Bar Benfidditch for cocktails before the show and both were FANTASTIC!
+I went to Raamemmanrai for ramen and Bar Benfidditch for cocktails before the show and both were FANTASTIC!
 If you buy your tickets through Voyagin, you get a discount, a drink voucher, and front row seats.
 So if you do decide to go visit, make sure to get your discounted tickets online!

 Make sure to browse Voyagin’s huge selection of tours (over 1000!) for other unique Japanese experiences in Tokyo!
 A couple other activities that caught my eye on Voyagin includes the Mario Cart drive and a visit to the Hedgehog Cafe.
-I like that you can see so many experiences all together on one site and also Voyagin usually has discounted price compared to buying straight from the vendor!
+I like that you can see so many experiences all together on one site.
+They usually has discounted price compared to buying straight from the vendor!

 Unfortunately the Robot Restaurant didn’t live up to my expectations but I’m glad I had the chance to see what the hype is all about!
 If you visited, did you have a different experience?
 Would you add it to your itinerary when visiting Tokyo?